 When it comes to the coats of the dogs, Siberians tend to have thicker fur than Alaskans since many Alaskans have been bred with racing in mind and, therefore, have more ‘hound-like’ coats.
 Siberians can generally, therefore, withstand colder temperatures and are ideal for the longer safaris where they may have to sleep outdoors without shelter.
 It is normal for them to be good endurance athletes, to be durable and steady and they are plenty fast enough for tourist-related safaris although they are maybe less suited to fast, short, loops since they tend to get bored quickly if asked to do the same route many times over.

-We also have two distinct gropus of so-called ‘fluffies’ which need much more brushing than any of our other dogs because of the length of their coats.
-One of these litters are Taimyrs – a pure breed from Russia (eg KGB & Patapov).
+We also have two distinct groups of so-called ‘fluffies’ which need much more brushing than any of our other dogs because of the length of their coats.
+One of these litters is Taimyrs – a pure breed from Russia (eg KGB & Patapov).
 The others are a cross between a Taimyr and a Laika from the Nenet region of Siberia.
-In other words, they are called Nenet-Laika-Taimyr Crosses (eg Nakat / Tog) but they are technically, also, Alaskan Huskies.
+In other words, they are called Nenet-Laika-Taimyr Crosses (eg, Nakat / Tog), but they are technical, also, Alaskan Huskies.

 The Taimyr dog was traditionally bred by the (N)ganassans (from the Samoyed’s group) living in Siberia (in the region of Taïmyr).
 The dogs are good sled dogs, and their thick fleece was prized and valued for clothes’ making.
 Today it just challenging to keep it brushed!

 The Taïmyr is a long-furred dog which is more athletic than you might expect from its size.
 45 Kg is not uncommon.
 Its thick fur makes it very good for putting up with the coldest part of winter in the high Arctic.
 Marco POLO remarked that these dogs were “tall as donkeys” and AMUNDSEN used them during his passage to the Northern-West.